 Click OK, and then save the certificate by clicking Save.

 Obtain the FCM parameters:

 Add the FCM parameters to the certificate that you want to use in your mobile app:

 - Configuring push notifications on iOS

-You configure the push notifications for the iOS mobile app in a new certificate set that contains mobile provisioning with push notifications enabled.
+You configure the push notifications for the iOS mobile app in a new or an already existing iOS certificate set that contains mobile provisioning with push notifications enabled.
 You must upload a .p12 file containing an Apple Push Notification service (APNs) certificate used for push notifications.
 After you configure the options described in the following procedure, push notifications will be enabled for the iOS mobile app.